umd-isl-research/PSR-GAT/README.md

 We may continue to update this repository.

-If you find it useful, please cite our paper "Personalized Session-Based Recommendation Using Graph Attention Networks".
+If you find it useful, please cite our paper:
+@inproceedings{xie2021personalized,
+  title={Personalized Session-Based Recommendation Using Graph Attention Networks}, author={Xie, Yongquan and Li, Zhengru and Qin, Tian and Tseng, Finn and Johannes, Kristinsson and Qiu, Shiqi and Murphey, Yi Lu}, booktitle={2021 International Joint Conference on Neural Networks (IJCNN)}, pages={1--8}, year={2021}, organization={IEEE}
+}